 Parking is available in the law school underground parking deck.
 All participants with cars must park in these facilities.
 A parking permit can be purchased in the Facilities office (suite Yuma-T05).
 Parking permits cost $6/day if they are pre-purchased or $12/day if paid on the day.

 There are several options to purchase food around the university.
-On campus, near the dormitories, there are a few fast food options, as well as a mini store.
-Near the Tenleytown metro, there are several restaurants and a couple grocery stores.
-Most days, lunch will be provided at various events organized by the Academy on Human Rights and Humanitarian Law, which are open to Program participants.
+On-campus, near the dormitories, there are a few fast food options, as well as a mini store.
+Near the Tenleytown metro, there are many restaurants and a couple of grocery stores.
+Most days, lunch will be provided at various events organized by the Academy on Human Rights and Humanitarian Law, which are open to program participants.
 Participants will be on their own most days for dinner and every day for breakfast.
 There is a cafeteria at the law school open for breakfast and lunch.
 Meals are priced by weight.
 Plan to spend between $10 and $20 per meal at a restaurant.
 A 15-20% tip is generally suggested for service on each bill at a sit-down restaurant.